blokx/wedding-floppy/README.md

-# Wedding Floppy and Wedding Homepage
+# Wedding Floppy and Homepage

-This repository contains the sources that were created for our wedding floppy project, which was delivered on October 1st 2021 as guest present for our lovely wedding audience.
+This repository contains the sources created for our wedding floppy project, which was delivered on October 1st, 2021 as a gift for our adorable wedding audience.

 All guests are encouraged to take part in our wedding quiz.